botblox/botblox-manager-software/README.md

 2. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 3. Push to the Branch (`git push origin feature/AmazingFeature`)
 4. Open a Pull Request

+Please also note the [Developer Guidelines](https://botblox.atlassian.net/wiki/spaces/HARDWARE/overview) that BotBlox kindly asks of all those who are generous enough to devote their time using or developing on this product.

 <!-- LICENSE -->
 ## License